oscardunge/simple_json_parser_to_sql/readme.md

 ## Overview

 This project provides a simple Python script (`json_parser_simple.py`) that parses JSON data and inserts it into a PostgreSQL database.
 It is designed to be straightforward and easy to use, making it ideal for small projects or learning purposes.
+It solves wanting a sql database from a no-sql fileformat, for acid transactions, easy transformability and reproducable analytics, ML and visualizations.

 ## Features

 - Parses JSON data from a file.
 - Inserts parsed data into a PostgreSQL database.
 - Supports basic error handling.
+- Has a unit-test in test_folder/unittest.py

 ## Requirements